SAP-archive/hana-shine-apm/README.md

-# SAP HANA INteractive Education(SHINE) for Application Programming Model for SAP Cloud Platform
+# SAP HANA INteractive Education (SHINE) for SAP Cloud Application Programming Model

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/hana-shine-apm)](https://api.reuse.software/info/github.com/SAP-samples/hana-shine-apm)

 ## Description

-This repository aims to educate on building native applications on HANA using the new [application programming model for SAP Cloud Platform](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html).
-For more general information on SHINE for XS Advanced, please refer the github repository https://github.com/SAP/hana-shine-xsa
+This repository aims to educate on building native applications on HANA using the new [SAP Cloud Application Programming Model](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html).
+For more general information on SHINE for XS Advanced, please refer to the github repository https://github.com/SAP/hana-shine-xsa.

 ### Business Scenario

 The business scenario is that of an admin of a fictious company trying to maintain the employees i.e. create new employee details, delete employee information and update the employee information.
-We call this scenario as Employee List.
+We call this scenario "Employee List."

 ### Technical details

-The application is implemented using Application Programming Model for SAP Cloud Platform.
+The application is implemented using SAP Cloud Application Programming Model.
 As such, we have the below mentioned application layers.

 - The data model is implemented using CDS
 - The OData service is implemented using Node.js V4